hkumar102/UnitOfWork.Service/README.md

 {
     var connectionString = "Your connection string";

     // TKey :- Primary column type for your identity tables, ex:- int,string,Guid.
 It is used for Audit purporse.
-In Future will create extension to configure audit settings.
+In Future will create extension to configure without audit settings.
     //YourDbContext :- DbContext.
     //SqlScriptContext:- This is the default ISqlScriptContext you can override and modify according to your need. services.RegisterUnitOfWork<TKey, YourDbContext, SqlScriptContext>(connectionString);